sayanbanerjee32/TASI_ERAv2_S22/README.md

 #### Experiment 4: [notebook](https://github.com/sayanbanerjee32/TASI_ERAv2_S22/blob/main/VAE_for_CIFAR10_image_and_label_v4.ipynb)

 Important features for this experiments are -
-1. This only an extension to Experiment1
+1. This an extension to Experiment3.
+Here, along with using the label embedding in encoder and decoder input, used a small linear classifer on encoding output to predict MNIST labels.
+Cross Entropy loss is calculated between actual and predicted labels and that is added onto ELBO loss.
 2. Trained for longer time and used One-Cycle LR and half precision for faster iteration
 ![image](https://github.com/user-attachments/assets/ccd4f9a3-ca8a-4f4f-800e-f0ac71661fd2)